X-Scotia is moving!

-The 2-day race is an overnight ‘vol-biv’ style race where participants are encouraged to spend Saturday night in the mountains during a mandatory rest period.
-The following morning from 7am, competitors continue to tag peaks but must make it back to Base Camp before 5pm when the race ends.
+The 2-day race is an overnight ‘vol-biv’ style race.
+Participants are encouraged to spend Saturday night in the mountains during a mandatory rest period.

-All participants are invited to stay at base camp for the full weekend, to enjoy the prize giving and a BBQ social (and perhaps some free-flying on the Sunday for the 1-day event competitors!)
-Share your adventures with like minded pilots over food and beer.
+All participants, and friends/supporters, are invited to stay at base camp for the full weekend.
+Share your adventures with like-minded pilots and friends!

 Location

-The X-Scotia Hike & Fly is held in Kintail.
+The X-Scotia Hike & Fly race will be based in Glencoe.
 The area offers outstanding mountain terrain for the race, both in the air and on the ground.

 Base Camp

-Located in Kintail, the race Base Camp will be a field with basic facilities for camping.
+The race Base Camp will be located at Glencoe Mountain Resort.
 It will serve as both the start and finish point for the race as well as the hub for the weekend’s activities.

 Safety